 We test and review fitness products based on an independent, multi-point methodology.
 If you use our links to purchase something, we may earn a commission.
 Read our disclosures.

 I expect the best out of everyone (but mainly myself) and feel frustrated when these ideals don’t come to fruition.
-Although both you and I will likely feel this way again (we’re human, after all), your elliptical doesn’t need to disappoint you.
+Although both you and I will likely feel this way again (we’re human, after all), the best ellipticals on the market shouldn’t disappoint you.

 Great Workouts are on Your Horizon